-Pederal and State drinking water standards require monitoring and reporting of specific water-quality parameters.
+Federal and State drinking water standards require monitoring and reporting of specific water-quality parameters.
 For each parameter, the U.S. Environmental Protection Agency (EPA) has established a maximum contaminant level (MCL) "below which there is no known or expected risk to health."
 Furthermore, the EPA requires that only State-certified laboratories using approved standard methods are permitted to be used when analyzing water samples for public water systems.
-The 2017 data shows Wilsonville's treated water-quality results at the Willamette River Water Treatment Plant as well as samples collected throughout the City's water distribution system.
+The 2018 data shows Wilsonville's treated water-quality results at the Willamette River Water Treatment Plant as well as samples collected throughout the City's water distribution system.

-Availability of 2014 Sampling Data for the Third Unregulated Contaminants Monitoring Rule (UCMR 3).
-UCMR 3 is required by the EPA for all public water systems and is used to collect data for contaminants that are suspected to be present in drinking water but do not have health-based standards set under the Safe Drinking Water Act (SDWA).
-The purpose of UCMR 3 is to help the EPA decide whether the contaminants should have a standard.
-In 2014 Wilsonville tested for 21 unregulated contaminants on a quarterly basis, of which only four were detected.
+Availability of 2018 Sampling Data for the Fourth Unregulated Contaminants Monitoring Rule (UCMR 4).
+The EPA required UCMR 4 testing of all public water systems in order to collect data about contaminants that may be present in drinking water but for which health-based standards have not been set under the Safe Drinking Water Act (SDWA).
+This monitoring is to provide a basis for future regulatory actions to protect public health.
+In 2018 Wilsonville tested for 30 unregulated contaminants, of which only five were detected.
 The full results are available by contacting Delora Kerber at 503-682-4092.
-More information about UCMR 3 can be found at https://www.epa.gov/dwucmr/learn-about-unregulated-contaminant-monitoring-rule.
+More information about UCMR 4 can be found at epa.gov/dwucmr/fourth-unregulated-contaminant-monitoring-rule.

-Water Source: Willamette River
+Wilsonville's Water Source: Willamette River